Project News

 Mr Washburne, whose visit came shortly after the close of a bilateral conference in Nairobi that was organised by the US Chamber of Commerce, brought along a big message: America is eager to invest in Kenya and to “provide value for money” in the local projects.

-“The American private sector has the ability to play a huge role in this growth by bringing critical investment, value, and American business practices,” Mr Washburne said in Nairobi on July 24, adding that Opic was eager to support U.S. companies to undertake projects in the country.
+“The American private sector can play a huge role in this growth by bringing critical investment, value, and American business practices,” Mr Washburne said in Nairobi on July 24, adding that Opic was eager to support U.S. firms to undertake projects in the country.

 He singled out San Francisco-based engineering giant Bechtel International Inc. as one American company that has a strong commitment to value for money.

-Bechtel last year signed a contract with the Kenya National Highways Authority (KeNHA) for construction of the proposed Nairobi-Mombasa Expressway at a cost of Sh300 billion.
+Bechtel last year signed a contract with the Kenya National Highways Authority (KeNHA) for the construction of the proposed Nairobi-Mombasa Expressway for Sh300 billion.

 According to the KeNHA director general Peter Mundinia, the signing of the contract paved the way for mobilisation of financing from export credit agencies in the United States.

 “Bechtel has been selected to build the first high-speed expressway in Kenya.
-The new 473-kilometre route will vastly improve the connectivity, efficiency, and safety of the road between Nairobi and the country’s main sea port of Mombasa,” Mr Mundinia said in a press statement in August last year.
+The new 473 km route will vastly improve the connectivity, efficiency, and safety of the road between Nairobi and the country’s main seaport of Mombasa,” Mr Mundinia said in August last year.

-The highway, which is designed for consistent speeds of 120 kilometres per hour, will have four lanes with provision for future increase to six lanes and 19 interchanges.
+The highway, which is designed for consistent speeds of 120 km per hour, will have four lanes with provision for future increases to six lanes and 19 interchanges.

 It is expected that agencies such as the U.S. Export-Import and Opic will finance the project.
 Indeed, Mr Washburne, who met with Bechtel last month, emphasised the agency’s “ready support” for the Nairobi-Mombasa Expressway.

-The Kenyan government and Bechtel are, however, yet to agree on the funding model for the project.
+The government and Bechtel are, however, yet to agree on the funding model for the project.

-Transport and Infrastructure Cabinet Secretary James Macharia recently said the project will be funded by private investors who will then recover their costs and margins by charging toll fees.
+Transport and Infrastructure CS James Macharia recently said the project will be funded by private investors who will then recover their costs and margins by charging toll fees.

 On the other hand, Bechtel is against the adoption of the Public Private Partnership (PPP) model on the argument that it would be too expensive – costing Kenya Sh540 billion in the next 25 years.